The Solar Gravitational Lens

 The Sun has been bending starlight for billions of years.
 And in that bending is a telescope we’ve never been able to reach.

-Einstein finished general relativity in 1915[1].
-General relativity describes how matter shapes spacetime, and spacetime shapes motion.
+Einstein finished general relativity in 1915[1]: matter shapes spacetime, and spacetime shapes motion.

 Light also traces the curvature of spacetime.
 Rays skimming the Sun are curved, which creates a long focal line[2].
-For rays at the solar edge, the focal line begins around 547 AU—roughly fourteen times Pluto’s distance—and continues outward.
-Unlike a glass lens, the Sun’s gravity doesn’t focus to a single point, but along a line.
-It’s an extended focal region.
+For rays at the solar edge, the focal line begins around 547 AU, roughly fourteen times Pluto’s distance, and continues outward.
+Unlike a glass lens, the Sun’s gravity doesn’t focus to a point, but along a line.
 In 1979, physicist V.R.
-Eshleman proposed using this “solar lens” for astronomy[3].
+Eshleman named what it had always been: a telescope.[3]

 At visible wavelengths, the Solar Gravitational Lens (SGL) can amplify light by a factor of ~10¹¹ near the optical axis[4].
-That’s not a better telescope—it’s a different regime of astronomy.
+One metre of mirror.
+Fourteen times Pluto’s distance.
+A coastline, resolved, on a world a hundred light-years away.[4]

 II.
 Cosmic Cartography